 A: YES!
-We will consider your application against a rubric that considers many different components of your story and the creativy used to share it.
-We wan't to hear all stories!
+We will consider your application against a rubric that considers many different components of your story and the creativity used to share it.
+We want to hear all stories!

 More About #IntheLimelight

 Know someone who should apply?
 Want to share with your media outlet?
-Help us spread the word about this contest by downloading our digital toolkit and details HERE
+Help us spread the word about this contest by downloading our digital flyer HERE

 About The Lime Network